-Since both wTF^o and \mathcal{A}^{sw} are circuit algebras defined by generators and relations, when looking for a suitable Z all we have to do is to find values for each of the generators of wTF^o so that these satisfy (in \mathcal{A}^{sw}) the equations which arise from the relations in wTF^o and the homomorphicity requirement.
-In this section we derive these equations and in the next section we show that they are equivalent to the Alekseev-Torossian version of the Kashiwara-Vergne equations [AT].
+Our goal is to explain and prove this theorem.
+To begin, observe that finding a homomorphic expansion $Z: wTF \to \mathcal{A}^{sw}$ is equivalent to finding values for the generators of wTF in \mathcal{A}^{sw} , so that these values satisfy the equations which arise from the relations in wTF and the homomorphicity with respect to the auxiliary operations.
+In this subsection we derive these equations; in Section 4.5 we show that they are equivalent to the Alekseev-Torossian version of the Kashiwara-Vergne equations [AT] with even Duflo function.
 In [AET] Alekseev Enriquez and Torossian construct explicit solutions to these equations using associators.
-In [WKO3] we will interpret these results in our context of homomorphic expansions for w-tangled foams.
+In [WKO3] we will interpret and independently prove this result in the context of homomorphic expansions for w-tangled foams.